Bounded and unbounded cohomology of homeomorphism and diffeomorphism groups: Introduction

 The ordinary cohomology of the group $\Homeo_\circ(S^1)$ of orientation-preserving homeomorphisms of the circle is known to be a polynomial ring generated by the Euler class $\Euler\in H^2$ for flat $S^1$-bundles:

 (we take cohomology with coefficients in $\bR$).
 This can be deduced from a remarkable theorem that Thurston (\cite[Cor.~(b) of Thm.~5]{thurston1974foliations}) established for any closed manifold $M$.
-It states that that the natural map $B\Homeo(M)\to B\Homeo^\topo(M)$ induces a cohomology isomorphism, wherein $\Homeo^\topo$ denotes the topological group endowed with the $C^0$-topology.
-This applies to the neutral component $\Homeo_\circ$ as well.
-In fact, we always work with the more interesting $\Homeo_\circ$, since this subgroup readily also determines the cohomology of $\Homeo$ by analyzing the action of the group of components.
+It states that that the natural map $B\Homeo(M)\to B\Homeo^\topo(M)$ induces a cohomology isomorphism, wherein $\Homeo^\topo$ denotes the \emph{topological} group endowed with the $C^0$-topology.
+(A group without superscript $\topo$ will always refer to the ``abstract'', i.e.\ discrete, group; see Section~\ref{sec:notation}.)
+Thurston's theorem applies to the neutral component $\Homeo_\circ$ as well.
+In fact, we always work with $\Homeo_\circ$, since this subgroup also determines the cohomology of $\Homeo$ by analysing the action of the group of components.
 In the case of the circle, we have $B\Homeo_\circ^\topo(S^1)\simeq \bC P^{\infty}$ and hence~\eqref{eq:H:S1} follows.

 Our first theorem is the analogue of~\eqref{eq:H:S1} for bounded cohomology.
 This is probably the first case where the entire bounded cohomology of a group can be determined without being either trivial or too pathologically large to describe.
-For the statement, recall that $\Euler$ is a \emph{bounded class} by the Milnor--Wood inequality (\cite{Milnor58}, \cite{Wood71}) and that it admits a \emph{unique} bounded representative ~\cite[ Cor.~2.11]{matsumoto1985bounded} in $H^2_b$, the \emph{bounded Euler class} $\Euler_b\in H^2_b$, because $\Homeo_\circ(S^1)$ is uniformly perfect~\cite[Thm.~2.3]{Eisenbud-Hirsch-Neumann}.
+For the statement, recall that $\Euler$ is a \emph{bounded class} by the Milnor--Wood inequality (\cite{Milnor58}, \cite{Wood71}) and that it admits a \emph{unique} bounded representative ~\cite[ Cor.~2.11]{matsumoto1985bounded} in $H^2_b$, the \emph{bounded Euler class} $\Euler_b\in H^2_b$, because $\Homeo_\circ(S^1)$ is uniformly perfect (see~\cite[ Cor.~2.11]{matsumoto1985bounded} and~\cite[Thm.~2.3]{Eisenbud-Hirsch-Neumann}).

 \begin{thm} We have $H^\bullet_b(\Homeo_\circ(S^1))\cong \bR[\Euler_b]$, the polynomial ring generated by the bounded Euler class. \end{thm}

 Thus the comparison map $H^\bullet_b(\Homeo_\circ(S^1)) \to H^\bullet(\Homeo_\circ(S^1))$ is an isomorphism in every degree.
 Such a statement completely fails already for a surface $\Sigma_g$ of genus $g>0$.
 Indeed, a recent result of Bowden--Hensel--Webb (\cite{bowden2019quasi}) shows that $H^2_b(\Homeo_\circ(\Sigma_g))$ is infinite-dimensional; by contrast, the the results of Hamstrom~\cite{hamstrom1974homotopy} and Thurston~\cite{thurston1974foliations} imply that $H^2(\Homeo_\circ(\Sigma_g))$ vanishes.
 Quasimorphisms and low dimensional bounded cohomology of volume preserving diffeomorphisms and symplectomorphisms have also been extensively studied (see \cite{MR2104597, MR2276956, brandenbursky2021bounded} and references therein).
 Another example to which we shall return is a theorem due to Mann~\cite{mann2020unboundedness} stating that the map $H^2_b(\Homeo(M))\to H^2(\Homeo(M))$ has a nontrivial cokernel for certain Seifert fibered 3-manifolds $M$.